analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 #### Advertising

 Devices in this state are broadcasting advertisement packets to scanning/initiating devices.
-This is an asychronous operation that has no synchronization with peer devices.
-Advertising devices are transmitting without any previous knowledge of peer devices.
+This is an asynchronous operation that has no synchronization with peer devices.
+Advertising devices transmit without any previous knowledge of peer devices.
 Advertising and scanning operations are done on channels 37, 38, and 39.
 The interval between advertising events is configurable between 20 ms and 10.24 s.

 ![ADV Scan](res/ADV_SCN.png)

 #### Scanning / Initiating

-Devices in the scanning state listen for advertising devcies and can send scan optionally requests for additional information.
+Devices in the scanning state listen for advertising devices and can send scan optionally requests for additional information.
 The scanning interval and window settings are configurable.

-If a devices is scanning with the intent of connecting to a specific device, that is called the initiating state.
-The initiating devcies will send a connection indication to the desired advertising device to indicate it's desire to create a connection.
+If a device is scanning with the intent of connecting to a specific device, that is called the initiating state.
+The initiating devices will send a connection indication to the desired advertising device to indicate its desire to create a connection.

 #### Connected

-Once a initiating devices sends the connection requset and the advertising devices accepts the connection request, the two devices enter the connected state.
-This is a point to point connection allowing devcies to directly exchange information.
+Once an initiating device sends the connection request and the advertising device accepts the connection request, the two devices enter the connected state.
+This is a point-to-point connection allowing devices to exchange information directly.

-In order to minimize interference, devices in the connected state will hop between channels 0-36 in a pseudo random order.
+In order to minimize interference, devices in the connected state will hop between channels 0-36 in a pseudo-random order.
 The channel hopping information is communicated in the connection indication.

 Each connection event is separated by the connection interval.
 This interval is configurable from 7.5 ms to 4 s.
 The master will always transmit first and receive second.
 The Slave will always receive first and transmit second.
 Devices will typically always send and receive at least one packet in each interval, and they can optionally transmit and receive multiple packets in each interval.